Flexible monthly business insurance

 1. It’s a project

-Don’t take shortcuts when it comes to seeking investors.
+There is no such thing as a fast-track to instant success, so don’t take shortcuts when it comes to seeking investors.
 If you’ve ever received a poorly crafted blanket email from a recruiter, you’ll know that this approach doesn’t work.
-A targeted, managed approach is key.
-This will require plenty of preparation and research, but it’s far more likely to pay off.
+A targeted, managed approach is key and this will require plenty of preparation and research, but it’s far more likely to pay off.

 For this reason, it’s important to approach finding investors as a project in its own right.
-It can take up a lot of time and almost become a full time job for one person - so make sure you have the resources ready to ensure your precious business (and reason for investment) doesn't suffer.
+It can take up a lot of time and almost become a full time job for one person - so make sure you have the resources ready to ensure your precious business doesn't suffer.
+After all, that's the reason you;re searching for investment in the first place.

 2. Know your audience

 Rather than casting the net wide, make sure you’ve done your research.
-There are many types of investors out there.
-Each will have different requirements, so it’s crucial that you spend time evaluating the pros and cons of each in the context of your business, so that you’re able to focus your efforts.
+There are many types of investors out there and each will have different requirements, so it’s crucial that you spend time evaluating the pros and cons of each in the context of your business, so that you’re able to focus your efforts.

 There’s plenty of jargon when it comes to the world of investment, so we’ve put together a summary of some of the most common terms you’ll want to get to grips with: